Guidance for Parents

 If your student is travelling on a Study Tour - usually a group of students travelling together on a University of Adelaide program for a number of weeks overseas - then their Faculty or School will also be responsible for the selection process for that program as well as any logistics and other program details.

 When students are accepted to a host university, they become a student of that university subject to the same rules and requirements as local students.
 Agreements and contracts signed by your student to that university are binding, and the University of Adelaide does not act on behalf of students to negate them except in circumstances where a student's safety or wellbeing may be in question.

 Visas, Flights, Insurance, Immigration

 Our Preparing to Go page contains comprehensive information regarding these matters.

 It is never recommended that students book flights until they have a firm acceptance into their program from the host organisation and have qualified for a visa.
 This may mean booking within a couple of months of departure.
-Some students may choose to book flights in advance to obtain cheaper airfares, but should be aware that the Global Learning Office will not pressure host institutions to expedite acceptances or other paperwork to accommodate their plans.
+Some students may choose to book flights in advance to obtain cheaper airfares, but should be aware that Study Overseas will not pressure host institutions to expedite acceptances or other paperwork to accommodate their plans.
 Students who plan to leave Australia earlier than necessary to travel in advance of their program may run into similar issues.
-The Global Learning Office does not recommend students travel in advance of their program.
+Study Overseas does not recommend students travel in advance of their program.